 Natural sunscreen is generally just a marketing term.
 There are two main types of sunscreen, physical sunscreen and chemical sunscreen.

 Physical sunscreen works by creating a physical barrier between your skin and the sun’s harmful UVA and UVB rays.
-Physical sunscreen is often the one labelled as “natural” sunscreen.
+Physical sunscreen is often the one labeled as “natural” sunscreen.

 What are the active ingredients in natural sunscreens?